Travel Report Singapore

 If you want to get to know the country and its people, you should do what the locals do.
 Eating in one of the hawker markets.
 Probably the most famous in Singapore is Lau Pa Sat.
 The food is excellent and unless you go there at noon during the week, you will find a spot without a hitch.

 Another photo highlight is the visit to the roof terrace of the Marina Bay Sands Hotel.
-With 15 euros entrance fee not cheap, but you get a view from almost 200m height.
+With 26Sing Dollar entrance fee not cheap, but you get a view from almost 340m height.
 Please keep in mind that the wind can be very cool despite warm 25-30 degrees to this altitude.

 From Marina Bay Sands you can explore another photo highlight by boat, the Singapore Canal.
 Past the Fullerton Bay Hotel and down to the Clarke Quay, a highlight for night photography.
 Afterwards one can strengthen oneself in the Jumbo Seafood, if one gets a place.
 Chili crab is a must here.